-School progress towards its goals in 2013
+School progress towards its goals in 2014

-This year again witnessed an improvement with our NAPLAN, Year 12 and subject achievement data clearly identifying improved student outcomes.
-This improvement was underpinned by the priorities identified in the school's Annual Operational Plan of 2013.
+This year again witnessed an improvement in student achievement, particularly with regard to year 12 outcomes where 78% of our students who were OP eligible receives an OP of 1 to 15.
+This improvement was underpinned by the priorities identified in the school's Annual Operational Plan of 2014.